-The 2018 MOSTEC program is projected to be held from June 27, 2018 to December 22, 2018, and the MOSTEC Conference will be held on August 6 through 10.
-These dates may change slightly due to updates.
-Upon acceptance in mid-April, students should email firstname.lastname@example.org if they have concerns about program dates conflicting with school obligations.
+The 2018 MOSTEC program will be held from June 27, 2018 to December 22, 2018, and the MOSTEC Conference will be held on August 6 through 10.
+Upon acceptance in mid-April, students should email email@example.com if they have concerns about program dates conflicting with school obligations.

 During the Academic Phase (June through August), students complete online coursework and projects in science, engineering, and science writing.
 At the end of the Academic Phase, students attend the 5-day MOSTEC Conference on campus of MIT.
 When the summer ends, students enter the Enrichment Phase (August through December).
 They then continue to: learn more about science and engineering; interact with faculty, researchers, and professionals via webinars and Q&A sessions; and receive online mentorship from undergraduates, graduate students, and industry professionals.
 Students also have the opportunity to ask admissions and financial aid questions in the Admissions Corner, which is run by admissions office staff.